 Day 7: Studio Donegal, Slieve League Cliffs and Glencolmcille

 Begin your day with a visit to Studio Donegal, a hand-weaving and clothing manufacturing business committed to preserving and promoting traditional Irish hand-weaving.
 Here you will see the process of hand-weaving including the spinning, warping and weaving of the wool.
 Beautifully tailored vests, jackets and homeware products are made on site from their own fabrics.
 Studio Donegal’s soft Merino yarn is dyed and spun in the region and sold on site.
 Next stop is the stunningly beautiful Slieve League Cliffs some of the highest and finest marine cliffs in Europe and the inspiration for Edel’s locally spun Sliabh Liag wool; we will have a quick bite to eat before we continue with the tour.
 Travel onward to Glencolmcille Folk Village, a collection of several small cottages, called a ‘clachan’, resting on a hillside that overlooks the stunning Glen Bay Beach.
-Designed, constructed and conserved by local people, the Folk Village is one of Ireland's longest running living-history museums.
-Overnight in Donegal, Bed & Breakfast Included.
+Designed, constructed and conserved by local people, the folk village is one of Ireland's longest running living-history museums.
+Overnight Donegal, Bed & Breakfast Basis.

 Day 8: Workshop with Edel MacBride